ashikuzzaman-abir/uss-assessment/README.md

 1. Install docker in the system *follow the guide* [Docker Doocumentation](https://docs.docker.com/)
 2. Run "Docker Destop" application in windows to run docker locally
-3. Run this command to build with docker `docker build -t uss-assessment .`
+3. Run this command to build with docker in terminal `docker build -t uss-assessment .`
-4. Run this command to start the app with Docker `docker run -p 8080:5000 uss-assessment`
+4. Run this command to start the app with Docker in terminal `docker run -p 8080:5000 uss-assessment`
 5. open a browser and go to [localhost:8080](http://localhost:8080/)

 ### API Documentation